SrRecursive/get_next_line/README.md

 ## Description

 This is my third project as a student in 42 Málaga.
-In this project I have to create a function that reads a file descriptor line by line
+In this project I have to create a function that reads a file descriptor line by line.
+Bonus part requires to read multiple file descriptors

 <!-- Checkout -->